LightAndLight/lightandlight.github.io/_drafts/2020-06-30-sized-hkts.md

 a sizing calculation is given a `Sized` bound.
 This means that trait resolution, an already useful feature, can be re-used to perform size calculations.

-Closely related to traits is functional programming concept of type classes.
+Closely related to traits is the functional programming concept of type classes[^1].
 There are differences between the two, but those differences don't impact the results of this article.
 Type classes will prove a more convenient language in which to discuss these ideas.